 If no generic is available, ask your doctor if there are medications that do the same thing and have a generic.
 For example, some statins—drugs that lower your cholesterol—have generics and some don't, so it won't hurt to ask if another option might work for you.

-There are some cases in which the generic isn't much cheaper, so your best bet is to ask your doctor.
+There are some cases in which the generic isn't much cheaper, so your best bet is to ask your pharmacist.

 Many health plans offer home delivery (also known as mail-order).
 With this service, you can order up to three months of your medications at a time.